wuyichen24/system-design-interview/problems/Build_Messaging_System.md

                   - Connections can keep open for the duration of the session.
             - Solution 4: BOSH - Bidirectional-streams Over Synchronous HTTP

+## Key points
+- Use WebSocket for clients to get new messages.

 ## References
 - https://slack.engineering/how-slack-built-shared-channels/
 - https://www.infoq.com/presentations/slack-scalability-2018/